aaorsi/get_emlines/README.md

 39.2671 42.8018
 ```

-**A quick installation:**

-- First, clone the repository.
-- Add it to your python libraries (e.g. in your bashrc:

-`export PYTHONPATH="${PYTHONPATH}:/home/your-path-to-get_emlines/"`

-- import it as in the example above.

 You can access the list of lines available in, e.g.:
 `HIImodels/Lines/LineInfo_Levesque10`
 By default, the list of lines available (and their names) are: